AdobeDocs/journey-optimizer.en/help/using/personalization/use-expression-fragments.md

 ## Break inheritance {#break-inheritance}

-When adding a fragment ID to the Expression editor, the changes made to the original expression fragment are synchronized.
+When adding a fragment ID to the personalization editor, the changes made to the original expression fragment are synchronized.

 However, you can also paste the content of an expression fragment into the editor.
 From the contextual menu, select **[!UICONTROL Paste fragment]** to insert that content.